-In fact, the Patagonia Storm Racer Jacket meets all the requirements for the UTMB and other major ultra trail races.
-At the same time that it meets the high performance needs of serious runners, it’s the perfect choice for those less serious about the sport.
-If trail running is your hobby, this jacket will comfortably get you from point A to point B in even the drizzliest of conditions.
+The Patagonia Storm Racer Jacket is the perfect choice trail running, this jacket will comfortably get you from point A to point B in even the drizzliest of conditions.

 The Patagonia Storm Racer Jacket is one of those jackets that pack in the features without going overboard.
 Despite its unique design, it never feels bogged down.
 It’s a simple and straightforward jacket through and through.